ucdavis/hpccf-docs/docs/general/account-requests.md

 - Peloton: Users who do not have a PI and who are affiliated with the College of Letters and Science (L&S) can select the Jeremy Phillips (IT director for L&S) `jeremygrp` group.

-### How to request a new account or access to a group
+### How to request a new account, access to a group, or become a PI so other users can request access your resources.

 #### How to request a new account on a cluster